mulesoft/pdk-custom-policy-examples/pii-redaction/README.md

 `benches/redaction.rs` benchmarks each of the policy's flows.
-It uses [Criterion](https://docs.rs/criterion/latest/criterion/) as one example of a benchmarking framework — Criterion is a third-party crate, not owned or endorsed by MuleSoft, and any other benchmarking harness works just as well; the pdk-unit integration is the same regardless of which you pick.
+It uses [Criterion](https://docs.rs/criterion/latest/criterion/) as one example of a benchmarking framework — Criterion is a third-party crate, not owned or endorsed by MuleSoft, and any other benchmarking harness should work just as well; the pdk-unit integration is the same regardless of which you pick.

 See [BENCHMARKING.md](./BENCHMARKING.md) for the full walkthrough.
 Run the